 The research focus of the almost 100 scientists at the DSMZ are the various aspects of biodiversity in prokaryotes & eukaryotes.

-In our online shop we offer more than 70,000 bioresources for researchers from academia & industry.
+In our online shop we offer the most diverse portfolio of bioresources for researchers from academia & industry.

 > 680 strains